Miserlou/Zappa/README.md

 # Zappa
-WSGI Applications on AWS Lambda + API Gateway
+WSGI Applications on AWS Lambda + API Gateway.

+Used by Django-Zappa, but should be able to be used by any WSGI application.

+More soon..